tarantool/doc/doc/getting_started/using_package_manager.rst

 push into a corresponding branch (``1.10`` or ``2.2``) at `Tarantool's GitHub repository <https://github.com/tarantool/tarantool>`_.

-To download and install the package that is appropriate for your OS, start a shell (terminal) and enter the command-line instructions provided for your OS at Tarantool's `download page <http://tarantool.org/download.html>`_.
+To download and install the package that's appropriate for your OS, start a shell (terminal) and enter the command-line instructions provided for your OS at Tarantool's `download page <http://tarantool.org/download.html>`_.